Azure/blobporter/README.md

 ### Upload to Azure Page Blob Storage

-Same as uploading to block blob storage, but with setting the transfer definiton (-t option) to the value file-pageblob.
+Same as uploading to block blob storage, but with the transfer definiton (-t option) set to file-pageblob.

-For example, a single file upload becomes:
+For example, a single file upload to page blob:

 `./blobporter -f /datadrive/mydisk.vhd -c mycontainer -n mydisk.vhd -t file-pageblob`